rhildred/netget/README.md

 wait for and print the result.

-Under the covers the HttpClient uses another application service DNS to get the IP address of that rhildred.github.io server.
+Under the covers the HttpClient uses another application service Domain Name Services (DNS) to get the IP address of that rhildred.github.io server.

 ```